Château Cheval Blanc St-Emilion 2020 - 1er Grand Cru Classé A

 Wine rated (2023 guide) 98/100

-Rated estate (2016 guide) 3 stars (These represent the excellence of French vineyards.
-The best terroirs cultivated by the greatest winemakers.
-Tasting their wine is always a magical moment.)
+Rated estate (2016 guide) 3*Stars (These represent the pinnacle of French winemaking.
+The finest terroirs cultivated by the greatest winemakers.
+Tasting their wine is always a magical experience)

-The characteristic smoothness in the mid-palate deeply marks Cheval Blanc 2019, with tannins of consistent intensity and Swiss watchmaker precision.
-Everything is in balance.
-More than 80% of the vines produced this 2019 vintage, which is therefore largely dominated by the estate's Cabernet Franc grapes.
-The quality of the refined, well-structured tannins is due to the water reserves built up in the clay during the vine's synthesis phase.
-The vintage's vigor is reinforced by aging in gently toasted barrels.
+The distinctive smoothness in the mid-palate is deeply characteristic of the 2019 Cheval Blanc, supported by tannins of consistent intensity and Swiss-watch precision.
+Everything is in perfect balance.
+Over 80% of the vineyard’s vines contributed to this 2019 vintage, which is thus largely dominated by the estate’s Cabernet Franc.
+The quality of the refined, well-structured tannins is due to the water reserves stored in the clay soils during the vine’s growth phase.
+The vintage’s strength is further enhanced by aging in lightly toasted barrels.

 About the estate:

-Against a backdrop of increased competition between the premier grands crus classés, and following a period of neglect (until 2005), the return of businessmen Albert Frère and Bernard Arnaud to the Saint-Émilion elite has proved sensational.
-A new chapter is being written on this exceptional sandy-gravelly terroir on the edge of Pomerol, with a vineyard that relies heavily on Cabernet Franc, including 8 hectares planted in 1956, which gives the great wine a unique freshness and depth of flavor.
-Since 2011, vinification has taken place in the new, airy cellar designed by architect Christian de Portzamparc.
-A tall, vast, luminous, elemental, and ecological vessel.
-Fifty-five custom-made, corseted, and contoured ivory cement vats.
-It is the "beautiful and useful" tool that captain-director Pierre Lurton and technical director Pierre-Olivier Clouet had dreamed of.
-This spectacular but unostentatious investment follows a vigorous overhaul of the vineyard since 2008.
-With its confirmation as a Premier Grand Cru Classé A in the 2012 classification, the estate's land base has expanded.
-For the first time, 1.40 hectares from the annexation of Château Tour du Pin (a clay hill in the perfect extension of the château's driveway) have been included in the grand vin.
-Although never the most powerful, Cheval Blanc is capable of offering rare elegance and refinement.
-These characteristics can be found in the last five vintages and justify Cheval Blanc's return last year to the exclusive club of three-star wines.
+Against a backdrop of intensifying competition among the First Growths, and following a period of neglect (up until 2005), the return of the estate owned by businessmen Albert Frère and Bernard Arnaud to the Saint-Émilion elite has been nothing short of spectacular.
+A new chapter is being written on this exceptional sandy-gravel terroir on the edge of Pomerol, with a vineyard that relies heavily on Cabernet Franc—including 8 hectares planted in 1956—which gives the grand vin a unique freshness and depth of flavor.
+Since 2011, winemaking has taken place in the new, airy winery designed by architect Christian de Portzamparc.
+A tall, vast, luminous, minimalist, and eco-friendly structure.
+Fifty-five custom-made ivory-colored cement vats, reinforced and contoured.
+The "beautiful and useful" facility that Captain-Director Pierre Lurton and Technical Director Pierre-Olivier Clouet had dreamed of.
+This spectacular yet unostentatious investment follows a vigorous overhaul of viticulture since 2008.
+With its confirmation as a First Growth in the 2012 classification, the estate’s landholding has expanded.
+For the first time, 1.40 hectares from the annexation of Château Tour du Pin (a clay hill directly extending from the château’s driveway) have been incorporated into the grand cru.
+Though never the most powerful, Cheval Blanc nevertheless proves capable of offering rare elegance and refinement.
+These characteristics are evident in the last five vintages and justify Cheval Blanc’s return last year to the exclusive three-star club.

 James Suckling